teknologika/chorizo/README.md

 Chorizo
 =======

-Chorizo  - because all open source testing tools need to have names that start with a C and be edible.
+Chorizo  - because all open source testing tools need to have names that start with the letter c and be food related. :-)